je-clark/intro_to_stratoshark/readme.md

 ## Conclusion

 I hope this becomes a useful resource for people learning to use Stratoshark.
-If you want to learn even more, you can find me, and several other Stratoshark enthusiasts on the Wireshark Discord server.
+If you want to learn even more, you can find me and several other Stratoshark enthusiasts on the Wireshark Discord server.
 You can also find my contact information at [www.jeclark.net](www.jeclark.net).